Python-PyQt/PyQt6-Docs/descriptions/QtQuick3D/QQuick3DGeometry-c.rst

 * an attribute with PositionSemantic.

 These are sufficient to render the mesh.
 For indexed drawing, the index buffer data and an attribute with IndexSemantic needs to be specified as well.
 In order to support picking (input), the class must specify the bounding volume using :sip:ref:`~PyQt6.QtQuick3D.QQuick3DGeometry.setBounds`.
 For proper lighting, an attribute with NormalSemantic is needed.
-When the material uses texturing, at least one set of UV coordinates must be provided and described in an TexCoordSemantic attribute.
+When the material uses texturing, at least one set of UV coordinates must be provided and described in an TexCoord0Semantic or TexCoord1Semantic attribute.
 Some materials may require tangents and binormals as well.

 As a concrete, minimal example, the following class would provide geometry for a single triangle: